-In Matthew 11 we have Jesus description of John the Baptist and His role in the kingdom.
+In Matthew 11 we have Jesus' description of John the Baptist and His role in the kingdom...

-As well as His comment,
+As well as Jesus' controversial comment,

-From the days of John the Baptist until now the kingdom has been subjected to violence and violent people have been raiding it.
+From the days of John the Baptist until now the kingdom has been subjected to violence and the violent take it by force.

 (Violence 971, violent 973, force 726 harpazo strongs concordance Greek)

-or aggressive confessions of faith
+aggressive confessions of faith,

-or making forceful demands upon the kingdoms blessings.
+or making forceful demands upon the kingdom's blessings.

 I say "out of context" because Jesus ends His discussion of John by describing His own way and His own yoke as being "gentle & humble" in heart.